johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Evangelistic, proclaiming role ###

 In its evangelistic, proclaiming role messianic communities reflect their confidence that the Messiah, Jesus, is Lord---over the community and spiritual and natural powers influencing human beings.
-This is demonstrated by being an *inviting* community and a *believing* community.
+This is demonstrated by being an irresistible, *inviting* community and a compelling, *believing* community.

 #### An inviting community ####

 An inviting community reflects its evangelistic perspective by *inviting* those outside the community to join in giving *allegiance* (worship; service; faithfulness) to the Messiah.

 -	Being inviting implies something more than offering invitations to specific events.
-It means living in a manner that *invites interest* from outsiders by expressing the mutuality of human community, which starts by caring for the interests of others.[^cf26]
+It means living in a manner that *invites interest* from outsiders through an expression of the mutuality of human community—which starts by caring for the interests of others.[^cf26]

--	When a community is living a devoted, obedient, *celebratory* lifestyle that is open to and welcoming towards outsiders, its lifestyle and existence becomes a practical embodiment and proclamation of the Good News.[^cf27]
+-	When a community is living a devoted, obedient, *celebratory* lifestyle that is open to and welcoming towards outsiders, its lifestyle and existence becomes a practical embodiment and proclamation of the Good News,[^cf27] which is practically irresistible to those who are seeking

 #### A believing community ####